napo178/pandas/README.md

 # Pandas-exercises
-Collection of pandas exercises from various sources to MASTER IN BIG DATA ANALYTICS
+Collection of pandas exercises from various sources from my MASTER IN BIG DATA ANALYTICS